nanexdev/ftp_m3u/readme.md

-# Undertál — MP3 merge & optional FTP upload
+# M3U_FTP — MP3 merge & optional FTP upload

 Short and simple: this tool merges MP3 files by album into single MP3s, creates .m3u playlists, and can upload the results to an FTP server.